Satish3232/TestDevops/README.md

 📄 Know about my experiences https://www.linkedin.com/in/satishsahu3232/

-com.Entrata project I used Selenium with java Junit and maven framework for performing 5 test case I used BaseClass.java to Launching browser
+com.Entrata project I used Selenium with JAVA. the TestNG framework for performing test case.

 Member Login functionlaty